BitcoinAndLightningLayerSpecs/lsp/LSPS2/README.md

 the invoice [<LSPS0.scid>][],
 and `lsp_cltv_expiry_delta` is the CLTV delta for that route hint hop.

+When generating `jit_channel_scid`, the LSP SHOULD set the highest bit of the block index (the first 24-bit number in the `BBBxTTTxOOO` format), and select the rest of the bits of the block, transaction, and output indexes by random;
+the LSP MAY use any other method of generating this SCID, and MAY use an SCID that could be interpreted as an actual channel, provided the LSP can uniquely identify the client.
+The LSP MUST ensure that the SCID is unique at the LSP, that is, no other peer (client or non-client) of the LSP has the same SCID allocated to it, whether or not the SCID could refer to an actual possible channel outpoint.

+> **Rationale** Setting the highest bit of the block index, and
+> selecting the rest by random, reduces the probability of the same
+> randomly-selected SCID, giving 63 bits of entropy.
+> The blockheight 8,388,608 is unlikely to be reached for about ~120
+> years from the time of this writing (2023).
+>
+> Regardless, the only true requirement is that the SCID refers to
+> only one possible peer, and the LSP is free to use any policy that
+> fits.
+> The LSP needs some database or lookup table for SCIDs in order to
+> implement LSPS4 anyway, and could use a simple incrementing 64-bit
+> counter that it reinterprets as an SCID with the block index as the
+> highest 24 bits (and checking it against "real" SCIDs it has with
+> peers); every actual block mined would then grant a space of
+> 1,099,511,627,776 (= 2^40) possible SCIDs, with only a tiny few of
+> them likely to become real SCIDs with peers of the LSP node, even
+> if the counter is started from 0.

 `client_trusts_lsp` is an *optional* Boolean.
 If not specified, it defaults to `false`.
 If specified and `true`, the client MUST trust the LSP to actually